PocketSprite/8bkc-sdk/docs/hardware/fake.rst

 - An ESP32 devboard with at least 4MiB of flash
 - A display with an ILI9341 or ST7789V controller

-(The Espresif ESP32-Wrover-Kit devboards have displays like this.)
+(The Espressif ESP32-Wrover-Kit devboards have displays like this.)

 Optionally, but highly recommended are:

 - A small amplifier plus speaker to amplify the sound signal on GPIO26
 - A PlayStation 1/2/PSX controller